 When selecting a new EDI provider, there are many features that you should look for to ensure you are partnering with a company that has the right flexibility and tooling for your business's success.

 It is so important that your EDI vendor can support any standards or formats that you need (or potentially need).
 This means complying with ANSI X12, EDIFACT, and Tradacoms standards but also supporting other non-EDI formats, including XML, CSV, and JSON files to serve your customers and partners in all the ways they want to communicate.
 Being able to transform and orchestrate any data, regardless of the format, is one of the key features of a modernized EDI platform.

 2. Automated Business Processes

 Do you have anyone on the payroll whose job revolves around manual data entry for incoming orders?
 Too many companies do, and scalability during peak seasons or as you grow becomes hiring more workers for manual data work.
 And that’s no way to scale.
 When organizations are relying on outdated, pieced-together, or legacy EDI technology, employees spend countless hours on manual tasks that prohibit them from focusing on core business objectives.
-Modern integration technology enables seamless B2B communication that doesn’t require human intervention and that supports business process automation.
-Your EDI technology should be helping you accelerate the order-to-cash process, not bogging it down.
+Modern integration technology enables seamless B2B communication and EDI order processing that doesn’t require human intervention and that supports business process automation.
+Your EDI technology should be helping you accelerate the order-to-cash process using pre-configured EDI maps, not bogging it down.